renan-bueno/aws-resource-inventory-automation/README.md

 * Ensure that your IAM roles and permissions are appropriately configured to allow the necessary actions on EC2, RDS, S3, and other involved services.
 * Adjust the schedule expression in the EventBridge if you need the inventory to be collected at different intervals.
+* Make sure to replace placeholders like bucket-name, your-region, and others with your specific details.

 ## Usage